 1 Key Tip for a Successful Athlete-Coach Partnership

 When you are paying for coaching, you want to make certain you are maximizing your coach’s knowledge.
 But to get that value and to create the foundation for a strong athlete-coach partnership, you need to pitch in.
-We asked Coach Julie how an athlete can do this, and she shared, without uncertainty … COMMUNICATE!
+How an athlete can do this?
+COMMUNICATE!

 What does that look like?